 With many advanced markdown options (or is it markup?), Bear works great if you like to format as you type.
 Hybrid markdown support means you can see the formatted text as you’re typing, although if you’re not a regular user of markdown, you might not enjoy the experience at first.
 You can easily export these nicely-formatted notes to HTML, PDF, and TXT.

-Uses iCloud to speedily sync notes between iOS and Mac with a Pro membership, although some users complain that this should be a free feature like it is with most other note-taking apps.
+Bear uses iCloud to speedily sync notes between iOS and Mac with a Pro membership.
+Still, some users complain that this should be a free feature like it is with most other note-taking apps.

 Bear is rated 4.5 out of 5 on G2 Crowd with positive reviews from many note-taking app power users, such as consultants, software developers, and UI/UX designers.
 The biggest complaint about Bear is a lack of helpful or effective support.